StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 StatisticalRethinkingTuring.jl is a DrWatson project, with some added/re-purposed subdirectories:

 1. `models`, which contains Turing model scripts if needed repeatedly,
-2. `notebooks`, used to store the Pluto notebooks and
+2. `notebooks`, used to store the Pluto notebooks,
+3. `scripts`, Julia scrips generated from the notebooks.

 The `data` directory, in DrWatson accessible through `datadir()`, can be used for locally generated data, exercises, etc.